PowerAruba/PowerArubaCP/README.md

 From release 0.4.0, it is possible to connect on same times to multi ClearPass You need to use -connection parameter to cmdlet

-For example to get Vlan Ports of 2 switchs
+For example to get Static Host List of 2 CPPM

 ```powershell
 # Connect to first ClearPass